abdelrahmansaud/traffic_sign_classifier/writeup_template.md

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
+For the first image, the model is relatively sure that this is a "Dangerous curve to the left" sign (probability of more than 0.8), and the image does contain a "Dangerous curve to the left" sign.
 The top five soft max probabilities were

 ![alt text][image10]